 What we are analyzing:

-- Printing on each device
+- How much is printed on each device

-- Workflows around document handling
+- Workflows and document handling

-- Document Workflow management
+- Document workflow management

-- Time and cost for paper output
+- Time and cost of paper output

 - Environmental impact due to device operation